rsaggio87/LeaveOutTwoWay/README.md

  * Version 1.0 (16June2018): Original upload.

 # Description
-Leave Out estimates in two fixed effects models as described in Kline, Saggio and Sølvsten (2018) - KSS henceforth.

 Within this repository, there are three independent  routines that users can test on their own
 datasets: